Florida Domestic Violence Questions and Answers

 A7.
 As a rule, Judges will order that the accused in a domestic violence case have zero contact with the victim.
 This is usually ordered at first appearance.
 Until you request the Judge to modify that order you cannot have any contact with your spouse.
 This means she gets to keep living in the home and you have to find another place to stay.
-Sometimes a Judge will modify the "no contact" order to "no hostile contact."
+A Judge, upon proper motion, will modify the "no contact" order to "no hostile contact."
 This will allow each of you to resume your living arrangements as they were before the arrest.

 Q8.
 The police came to my house because somebody called and said they heard arguing.
 Then the police acted as if they had to make an arrest and finally charged me with domestic violence (assault).
 Can they do that?

 A8.
 Obviously they can do that, but the real question is why would law enforcement seem to be required "to make an arrest?"
 The answer is, unfortunately, money.
-The 1994 Act that funneled federal money to the individual law enforcement agencies to support protection for women (Safe Streets Act) requires an annual report that indicates positive results.
+The 1994 Violence Against Women Act that funneled federal money to the individual law enforcement agencies to support protection for women requires an annual report that indicates positive results.
 Apparently, positive results means more arrests.